Giving

 Accumulated donations plus inflation adjustments.

 Protects the value of distributions over time by adding to the fund’s capital.
 The Board of Directors annually determines if an inflation adjustment will be made and, if so, the size.
 This is based on current year returns and whether the last several years of returns have resulted in accumulated investment income greater than the amount required for annual distribution and fund administration costs.
-Based on the current year returns no inflation adjustment was made for 2022-23.
+Based on the current year’s return, a 3.0% inflation adjustment was made for 2023-24.

 Accumulated investment earnings less:

-(b) Available to grant: A fund does not distribute its total net income each year.
+• Available to grant: A fund does not distribute its total net income each year.
 Instead, a spending amount is calculated for each fund in accordance with the Foundation’s spending policy.
-A Foundation-wide spending rate is determined annually based on long-term investment return expectations, reserve requirements for years of below-average return, and Canada Revenue Agency’s disbursement requirements.
-The spending rate for 2023-24 is set at four percent for 2023-24.
+A Foundation-wide spending rate is determined annually based on long-term investment return expectations, reserve requirements for years of below average return, and Canada Revenue Agency’s disbursement requirements.
+The spending rate for 2024-25 is set at 4%.
 The spending amount is calculated using the set rate, and the fund value averaged over a period of time, in accordance with best practices for endowment management.

-Depending on the nature of the agreement, when current investment returns are not adequate to meet the full spending amount, the funds may grant from:
+Depending on the nature of the nature of the agreement, when current investment returns are not adequate to meet the full spending amount, the funds may grant from:

-Any amount not spent by a fund in a year is carried forward and available to be used for granting by the fund in a subsequent year.
+Any amount not spent by the fund in a year is carried forward and available to be used for granting by the fund in a subsequent year.